ikoojos/Survey-on-Algorithm-Debt/README.md

 ## **Acknowledgments**

-This repository was developed as part of the research on Algorithm Debt in Machine and Deep Learning: Insights from a Mixed-Methods Study of Practitioners.
-Special thanks to the paarticipants who volunteered to be be interviewed and those who also completed the the questionniare for their insigths.
+This repository was developed as part of the research on A Survey of Algorithm Debt in Machine and Deep Learning Systems: Definition, Smells, and Future Directions.